 Vinyl windows cost less to install than wood windows and need less maintenance in the long run.
 But wooden windows can last a lifetime if you keep up on maintenance.
 For example, you may need to re-stain and re-varnish wooden frames every 1 to 2 years.
 Wooden window frames will also add more resell value to your home than their vinyl counterparts.

-Call Today to Request a Free Quote!
+Call Today to Request a Design Consultation!

 This blog post has been updated.